j6rojas/AltairBot/README.md

 - The bot's answer validation is rudimentary; it only checks if at least one word in your answer matches the correct answer.
 - For math questions, the method to determine the correct answer is particularly flawed.
-- The Discord bot isn't hosted on a server, so it must always be run on my personal laptop to keep it online.
 - Currently, the bot only pulls questions from the API database.
 There's potential for expansion (e.g., integrating a MongoDB database), but PDF parsing remains challenging.

 ## Installation